Skip to main content

 • Other private providers of purpose-built student accommodation

-Who may apply for accommodation?
+Who can apply for accommodation?

-Anyone with a firm offer to study from the University may apply for accommodation.
+Anyone with a firm offer to study from the University can apply for accommodation.
 Once someone with a place to study on a course has made Newcastle University their ‘firm choice’ the University will inform that person how, and when, they can use the accommodation portal.
 Places in accommodation are subject to availability.

 The University welcomes applications from everybody, regardless of race, sex, ethnicity, religion, nationality, sexual orientation, age, disability, gender identity, marital/civil partnership status, pregnancy, and maternity.